Fort Mims, Alabama

 brought the United States into a bloody

-conflict that would be remembered as the
+conflict that is remembered today as the

 Creek War of 1813-1814.